joymallick/EDA-COVID-19-Pandemic-Metrics/README.md

 -  <ins>trendplot_new_deaths__new_cases_by_{time}_{place}.png</ins> : trend plot for new deaths vs new cases against {time}.
 For {place}.
 -  <ins>trendplot_new_deaths__new_vaccinations_by_{time}_{place}.png </ins> : trend plot for new deaths vs new vaccinations against {time}.
 For {place}.

+When changing the configuration the files are not overwritten, the new files will be added together with the existing ones.

 ## Contributing

 We welcome contributions from the community!
 For detailed guidelines on how to get involved, please refer to our [Contribution Guidelines](CONTRIBUTING.md).